Ana (gamer): 2018

-Following the victory, Pham decided to take a break from professional Dota 2.
+Following the victory, Ana decided to take a break from professional Dota 2.

 2019–2021

 He returned to the team in March 2019.
-Later that year, Pham won The International 2019, making him and the rest of the team the first repeat winners of The International.
-The commentators noted that Pham developed a completely novel carry Io strategy, which was previously considered to not be viable, which he utilised to great effect.
+Later that year, Ana won The International 2019, making him and the rest of the team the first repeat winners of The International.
+The commentators noted that Ana developed a completely novel carry Io strategy, which was previously considered to not be viable, which he utilised to great effect.

-Pham announced another hiatus from the team following the victory.
+Ana announced another hiatus from the team following the victory.
 He returned to the active roster in April 2021.

 Retirement

-After two months with the team, Pham announced his retirement from competitive Dota in June 2021.
+After two months with the team, Ana announced his retirement from competitive Dota in June 2021.
 However one year after his retirement, in 2022, he returned to the pro scene playing as a substitute player for Team Liquid and Royal Never Give Up in Riyadh Masters and PGL Arlington Major.

 Playstyle

-In his early career, Pham played in the position solo mid, with comparatively little success.
+In his early career, Ana played in the position solo mid, with comparatively little success.
 He received significant criticism for his solo mid performance and comparatively low creep score.
-Prior to the International 2018, Pham transitioned to playing as a carry, leaving the solo mid position to Topias "Topson" Taavitsainen.
+Prior to the International 2018, Ana transitioned to playing as a carry, leaving the solo mid position to Topias "Topson" Taavitsainen.

-Pham has been described as an integral piece to OG's success.
+Ana has been described as an integral piece to OG's success.
 He developed a novel carry Io strategy which kept his opponents off balance throughout The International 2019.
 He was noted for his so-called "game sense".
 Commentators have called him as one of the best carry players, and one of the best Dota 2 players overall.